 Imagine you’re looking for a dress to wear to an upcoming wedding.
 You’re searching through two different websites looking for a soft yellow dress in a light material, perfect for an outdoor celebration.

 Example 1: The first website displays their dresses on a plain bust form and background.
 Simple and clean but for each yellow dress you come across, you need to take a few minutes, switch back and forth between the photos to see it from the front, back and sides to imagine how you would look wearing it.

 Example 2: The second website models their dresses on real people.
 They also match the model’s surroundings to the feel of the outfit.
 The model is grabbing coffee at a café in a casual cotton dress and is outside on a sunny day in a light chiffon sundress.
 They’ve accessorized the dresses with matching jewelry, shoes and handbags.
 With each photo, you can immediately picture yourself in the dress, know exactly how you’d style it and where you’d wear it.

-What does the second website do differently that results in double the sales?
+What does the second retailer do differently that results in more sales?

 When they help the shopper picture the product in their lives, they’re halfway to a sale.
 In the shoppers’ head, they’re already wearing that dress and shortly after comes the realization that they must have it.

 This is the reason Pinterest and Instagram are such powerful tools for fashion.
 Brands pay bloggers big money to post photos of themselves wearing their clothes or accessories.
 They know that bloggers have loyal followers who love seeing how they’ll use their personal style to wear a piece.
 Seeing that product in action, worn in everyday life, as opposed to hanging on a rack adds a powerful punch to influencing purchases.

 The same principle applies: you need to get your shoppers to envision themselves wearing, using, displaying, etc. your product.